cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 }
 ```

 Note that the response reuses `StoredGame` for convenience and to keep this exercise small.
-In fact you are free to define a new type to return.
-For instance this new type could be like `StoredGame` minus the `Index` field as the index is implicit over the request's lifecycle.
+In fact, you are free to define a new type to return.
+For instance, this new type could be like `StoredGame` minus the `Index` field (as the index is implicit over the request's lifecycle).

 ### Compile Protobuf

-Since you have defined a new query type and an associated `service`, you should recompile the lot:
+Since you have defined a new query type and an associated `service`, you should recompile everything:

 ```sh
 $ make proto-gen
 ```

-In the new `query.pg.go` you can find `type QueryGetGameRequest struct` and `type QueryServer interface`.
+In the new `query.pg.go`, you can find `type QueryGetGameRequest struct` and `type QueryServer interface`.
 Now you can use them closer to the keeper.

 ### New query server